textcreationpartnership/A03251/README.md

 ##Content Summary##

 #####Front#####

-A true description of His Majesties royall ship, built this yeare 1637. at Wooll-witch in Kent To th
+1. TO THE
+HIGH AND
+Mighty Monarch
+CHARLES
+The first of that
+NAME,
+KING of Great
+BRITTAINE,
+FRANCE AND
+IRELAND, Defender
+of the Faith, &c.

+1. To my much respected Friend, Master
+Thomas Heywood, and of his Booke of his Maiesties Great Ship.
+Imprimatur Tho.
+Weekes.With permission likewise by Peter Pett, Master builder
+7. of Septemb.
+1637.
 #####Body#####

-A true description of His Majesties royall ship, built this yeare 1637. at Wooll-witch in Kent To th **Types of content**
+1. A
+True Description of His
+Majesties Royall Ship built
+this Yeare 1637. at Wolwitch
+in KENT, &c.

+**Types of content**

   * There are 220 **verse** lines!